FelixKrueger/Bismark/Bismark_User_Guide.md

 - `--un`

    Write all reads that could not be aligned to the file `_unmapped_reads.txt` in the output directory.
 Written reads will appear as they did in the input, without any translation of quality values that may have taken place within `Bowtie` or `Bismark`.
-Paired-end reads will be written to two parallel files with `_1` and `_2` inserted in their filenames, i.e. `unmapped_reads_1.txt` and `unmapped_reads_2.txt`.
-Reads with more than one valid alignment with the same number of lowest mismatches (ambiguous mapping) are also written to `unmapped_reads.txt` unless `--ambiguous` is also specified.
+Paired-end reads will be written to two parallel files with `_1` and `_2` inserted in their filenames, i.e. `unmapped_reads_1.fq` and `unmapped_reads_2.fq`.
+Reads with more than one valid alignment with the same number of lowest mismatches (ambiguous mapping) are also written to `unmapped_reads.fq` unless `--ambiguous` is also specified.

 - `--ambiguous`

-  Write all reads which produce more than one valid alignment with the same number of lowest mismatches or other reads that fail to align uniquely to `_ambiguous_reads.txt`.
+  Write all reads which produce more than one valid alignment with the same number of lowest mismatches or other reads that fail to align uniquely to `_ambiguous_reads.fq`.
 Written reads will appear as they did in the input, without any of the translation of quality values that may have taken place within `Bowtie` or `Bismark`.
-Paired-end reads will be written to two parallel files with `_1` and `_2` inserted in their filenames, i.e. `_ambiguous_reads_1.txt` and `_ambiguous_reads_2.txt.fq`.
+Paired-end reads will be written to two parallel files with `_1` and `_2` inserted in their filenames, i.e. `_ambiguous_reads_1.fq` and `_ambiguous_reads_2.fq`.
 These reads are not written to the file specified with `--un`.

 - `-o/--output_dir <dir>`